Extract Email Attachment Using AWS

 Steps to create a new rule for the active rule set that copies email sent to a specific email address into a specific S3 bucket

 2. Add a recipient to personalize the rule.
-In this case, add recipient as ‘demo@pnpl.awsapps.com
+In this case, add the recipient as ‘demo@pnpl.awsapps.com

-3. Add an action for ‘S3’ by choosing a destination S3 bucket where the raw email message format should be copied to.
+3. Add an action for ‘S3’ by choosing a destination S3 bucket to which the raw email message format should be copied.

 4. Select an existing S3 bucket or create a bucket from the dropdown option.
-In this specific case, create a S3 bucket ‘legacy-applications-email’.
-Bucket names are globally unique and hence choose a bucket name of your choice.
+In this specific case, create an S3 bucket ‘legacy-applications-email.’
+Bucket names are globally unique, so choose a bucket name of your choice.
 Optionally select an object key prefix.
-Else continue to next step
+Else continue to the next step.

 SES Rule to redirect a copy of incoming email (raw) for a specific recipient to S3 bucket

-Now a copy of the incoming email sent to the configured email address (demo@pnpl.awsapps.com) will be created in the configured S3 bucket (legacy-applications-email).
-However the message copied in a raw email message format that is not readable and hence the email attachment cannot be extracted.
-A python program using the python package ‘email’ can be used to extract the email attachment from the raw email message.
+A copy of the incoming email sent to the configured email address (demo@pnpl.awsapps.com) will be created in the configured S3 bucket (legacy-applications-email).
+However, the message was copied in a raw email message format that is not readable, and hence the email attachment cannot be extracted.
+A Python program using the Python email package can extract the email attachment from the raw email message.
 This is covered next.

-2. Create a function by providing a function name, runtime and default execution role.
-In this case, select function name as ‘extract-email-attachment’ and runtime as ‘Python 3.8’.
-For default execution role, select a pre-created role that includes permissions for Lambda and S3 (This can be created prior to this step via AWS IAM)
+2. Create a function by providing a function name, runtime, and default execution role.
+In this case, select the function name as ‘extract-email-attachment’ and runtime as ‘Python 3.8’.
+For the default execution role, select a pre-created role that includes permissions for Lambda and S3 (This can be created before this step via AWS IAM).

 3. Copy the code mentioned below.
-Code can also be found at https://github.com/manishjuneja/extract-email-attachment.git
+The code can also be found at https://github.com/manishjuneja/extract-email-attachment.git.

-Python code to extract attachment from raw email message and send to destination S3 bucket
+Python code to extract attachments from raw email messages and send to the destination S3 bucket

 The above code performs the following steps:

-• Extracts the bucket name and object key from the newly created raw email message against the S3 bucket ‘legacy-applications-email’.
-This is the bucket to which incoming emails are sent to via rules configured in Amazon SES
+• Extracts the bucket name and object key from the newly created raw email message against the S3 bucket ‘legacy-applications-email.’
+This is the bucket to which incoming emails are sent via rules configured in Amazon SES.

-• Using the email package, the attachment and from address on the raw email is extracted (lines 24–28)
+• The attachment and the address on the raw email are extracted using the email package. (lines 24–28)

-• The extracted attachment is temporarily stored as attach.csv and then uploaded to a destination bucket of choice with file name as ‘attach-upload-<timestamp>.csv’ (lines 36–40) .
-In this case, the destination S3 bucket is selected as ‘extracted-email-attachments’.
-The code on line 37 also creates a folder in this bucket using the from address on the email.
-This way attachments from different from address can be grouped in separate folders
+• The extracted attachment is temporarily stored as attach.csv and then uploaded to a destination bucket of choice with the file name ‘attach-upload-<timestamp>.csv’ (lines 36–40).
+In this case, the destination S3 bucket is selected as ‘extracted-email-attachments.’
+The code on line 37 also creates a folder in this bucket using the address on the email.
+This way, attachments from different addresses can be grouped in separate folders.

 # 4 — Configure S3 event notifications to invoke AWS Lambda (when email in raw format is added to S3) and extract the email attachment to another S3 bucket